backstage/backstage/.changeset/thirty-papayas-attack.md

 ---
+'@backstage/create-app': patch
 '@backstage/techdocs-common': minor
 '@backstage/plugin-techdocs-backend': minor
 ---

+techdocs-backend: Simplified file, removing individual preparers and generators.
+techdocs-backend: UrlReader is now available to use in preparers.

 In your Backstage app, `packages/backend/plugins/techdocs.ts` file has now been simplified, to remove registering individual preparers and generators.